KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 ### Deleting objects, and SC library hygiene
 The easiest way to delete an object is to invoke its **kill** function: `myRedBlock.kill()`.
 This will delete all references to the object across the SC system and remove it from the SC library.

-However there may be times when a dev-user wants to delete many objects, for instance if they have set up a static background and want to free up some memory for other tasks.
+However there may be times when a product-dev wants to delete many objects, for instance if they have set up a static background and want to free up some memory for other tasks.
 This is where **namespacing** the objects becomes really useful as SC exports a function – `scrawl.purge('namespace-string')` – to purge all objects whose names start with that namespace string from the system.
 See [Demo Canvas-046](../../demo/canvas-046.html) for a working example.

 ## Getting and setting object attributes
 While the SC (bespoke) property accessor functionality may seem over-complicated on first glance, the system has been built in this way for reasons that have evolved over the course of the repo's history:

 + Every factory function constructs its object instances in the same way, assigning all the attributes that the object instance will ever hold with default values before populating those attributes with values supplied to it in the function's argument object.
 This is done to establish the [object instance's shape](https://mathiasbynens.be/notes/shapes-ics) in a way that promotes JavaScript engine speed.
-+ The object instance's setter (`.set()`, `.setDelta()`) functions do the necessary work to maintain the instance's shape: if the dev-user tries to add a new attribute to the instance, it will be ignored.
++ The object instance's setter (`.set()`, `.setDelta()`) functions do the necessary work to maintain the instance's shape: if the product-dev tries to add a new attribute to the instance, it will be ignored.
 These functions also manage part of the [SC signals system](sc-events-signals.html), which tells objects that they need to update (some of) their attribute values as a result of updates in other parts of the ecosystem.
 + The object instances that a factory function generates can be complicated, with nested arrays, functions and objects assigned to attributes.
-SC property accessors try to simplify the getting and setting of instance attributes so that dev-users don't need to remember the instance's shape to get work done (thus, a better developer experience).
+SC property accessors try to simplify the getting and setting of instance attributes so that product-devs don't need to remember the instance's shape to get work done (thus, a better developer experience).

 > **tl;dr:** SC does ***not*** encourage the use of [JavaScript property accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) (dot-notation or bracket-notation syntax) for getting or setting values on factory-generated object instances in product code.
 Use the `.get('attribute')`, `.set({key: value, ...})` and `.setDelta({key: value, ...})` functions instead.